typhonjs-fvtt/typhonjs-quest-log/README.md

 ## Installation

-1. Install Forien's Quest Log from the Foundry Module browser directly, or manually using manifest URL: https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/releases/latest/download/module.json
+1. Install the TyphonJS Quest Log from the Foundry Module browser directly, or manually using manifest URL: https://github.com/typhonjs-fvtt/typhonjs-quest-log/releases/latest/download/module.json
-2. While loaded in World, enable **_Forien's Quest Log_** module.
+2. While loaded in World, enable the **_TyphonJS Quest Log_** module.

 ## Usage

 A button to access the Quest Log is situated on the bottom of Journal Directory or in the scene controls menu under notes / journal entries on the left-hand navigation bar where a scroll icon opens the Quest Log.

-FQL is quite user-friendly with an intuitive UI, however you might want to [check out the Wiki](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/wiki) for more detailed usage including macros and Quest API details for external developers integrations.
+TQL is quite user-friendly with an intuitive UI, however you might want to [check out the Wiki](https://github.com/typhonjs-fvtt/typhonjs-quest-log/wiki) for more detailed usage including macros and Quest API details for external developers integrations.

-There are also a series of useful in depth video tutorials on YouTube that cover each recent release:
+Being a new module that shares ancestry with Forien's Quest Log the following in-depth of useful in depth video tutorials on YouTube are applicable to the TyphonJS Quest Log:
 - [v0.7.7](https://youtu.be/lfSYJXVQAcE)
 - [v0.7.6](https://youtu.be/Dn2iprrcPpY)
 - [v0.7.5](https://youtu.be/cakE2a9MedM)

 ## Features